Brain3D: Generating 3D Objects from fMRI: Method

 In modeling human mind signals, a major challenge arises from the intrinsically significant levels of noise and diversity with the high-level information within the human brain (Fig.~\ref{high level}).
 This can cause instability in the conditional probability distribution $p_{\phi}(\mathbf{z}_t |c,\mathbf{y})$ (see Sec.~\ref{sec:sup_Preliminary} for more details), particularly when considering different camera angles, denoted as $c$.
 This instability could result in a lack of consistency for 3D object generation from the complex fMRI scans.

 To solve the above problem, we design a novel approach using the Uniform Manifold Approximation and Projection (UMAP)~\cite{mcinnes2018umap} (Fig.~\ref{fig:2}b).
+Unlike MindEye using UMAP solely for visualization, we incorporate UMAP projection into our model architecture to effectively manage high-level semantic noise.
 The key idea is to distill the high-level semantic embeddings into a series of representative embedding vectors with a unique projection.

 Formally, following the transformation of fMRI $\mathbf{X}_i$ into a high-level embedding by the MLP backbone $f_H$, this embedding $f_H(\mathbf{X}_i)$ is subsequently projected into a set of stable embeddings, $\left\{ f_{H_1}(\mathbf{X}_i), f_{H_2}(\mathbf{X}_i), \ldots, f_{H_n}(\mathbf{X}_i) \right\}$, derived from the Generative Text-to-Image Transformer~\cite{wang2022git}.
 In our design, we concatenate the embeddings extracted from all training images.
 This results in a comprehensive set of embeddings, $\left\{ f_{H}(\mathbf{X}_i), f_{H_1}(\mathbf{X}_i), f_{H_2}(\mathbf{X}_i), \ldots, f_{H_n}(\mathbf{X}_i) \right\}$, for each image.
 These combined embeddings form a high-dimensional dataset, denoted as $\textbf{D}$.